devdrops/CodeReview/README.md

 # CodeReview

-A code review sniff built for PHP Code Sniffer.
+A standard for PHP CodeSniffer.

 This tool will cover: